-In addition to my private practice, I am a counsellor in a women's counselling centre and in a men's counselling service.
 Prior to my counselling training, I managed a County Council Leaving Care Service, supporting care leavers aged 16-25, including people seeking asylum.
-Also, I have worked in supported housing with adults, young parents and vulnerable young people.
-Therefore, I have over 25 years’ experience in supporting people through life's diverse challenges.
+Also, I have worked in supported housing with adults, young parents and vulnerable young people and in a domestic abuse service.
+Therefore, I have over 30 years’ experience in supporting people through life's diverse challenges.

-- Diploma in Psychodynamic Counselling: Principles and Practice (4 years), validated by Oxford Brookes University.
+- Diploma in Psychodynamic Counselling: Principles and Practice (1996 to 2000), validated by Oxford Brookes University.

-- Foundation Degree in Humanistic Counselling based on Transactional Analysis (2 years).
+- Foundation Degree in Humanistic Counselling based on Transactional Analysis (2013 to 2015).
 A BACP accredited course and validated by Middlesex University.

 - NVQ 4 in Social and Health Care Management

-My motivation for on-going learning and an interest in Transactional Analysis (T.A.) led me to undertaken further counselling training post qualification.
-Also, I am in the final stages of a one year top up BA (Hons) Degree in Humanistic Counselling based on T.A.
+My motivation for on-going learning and an interest in Transactional Analysis (T.A.) led me to undertake further post qualification counselling training.
 I am committed to continual professional development training and I attend regular supervisions.